bbauska/W3Cx-2of5/README.md

 **2.3 Semantic meaning: **Explaining the difference between 'semantic' and 'style'.

-**2.4 Images: **Learn how, when, and where to best utilize images in your Web pages.
+**2.4 images: **Learn how, when, and where to best utilize images in your Web pages.

 **2.5 Hyperlinks: **They are the connections that allow the world to